AdobeDocs/target.de-DE/help/c-recommendations/c-products/entity-attributes.md

 >[!NOTE]
 >
->Wenn Sie at.js 2 verwenden.*x*, `mboxCreate` (wie im folgenden Beispiel verwendet) wird nicht mehr unterstützt.
-So geben Sie Produkt- oder Inhaltsinformationen mithilfe von at.js 2 an Recommendations weiter.*x*, verwenden Sie [targetPageParams](/help/c-implementing-target/c-implementing-target-for-client-side-web/targetpageparams.md).
-Ein Beispiel hierfür finden Sie unter [Planen und Implementieren von Recommendations](/help/c-recommendations/plan-implement.md).
+>Wenn Sie at.js 2 verwenden.*x*, `mboxCreate` (as used in the  following example) is no longer supported.
+To pass product or content information to Recommendations using at.js 2.*x*, verwenden Sie [targetPageParams](/help/c-implementing-target/c-implementing-target-for-client-side-web/targetpageparams.md).
+Ein Beispiel hierfür finden Sie unter Recommendations [planen und implementieren](/help/c-recommendations/plan-implement.md).

 >[!NOTE]
 >